AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45168-seo-friendly-urls-not-generated-for-products-that-have-url-key-attributes-overridden-on-store-view-level.md

 ---
 # ACSD-45168: SEO-friendly URLs not generated for products that have url_key attributes overridden

-The ACSD-45168 patch fixes the issue where SEO-friendly URLs are not generated for products that have url_key attributes overridden on store-view level.
+The ACSD-45168 patch fixes the issue where SEO-friendly URLs are not generated for products that have url_key attributes overridden on the store-view level.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-45168.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions